Quickstart

 Fig. 17 Overview of the deployed 5G end-to-end stack with IP adresses and interfaces of each container.
 Figure from OpenAirInterface.

 Fig. 17 shows the block diagram of the complete system (see OpenAirInterface5G guide for more details).
-The 5G stack is deployed as a set of Docker containers.
-The following steps build and deploy the core network components as well as the RAN components:
+The 5G stack is deployed via Docker containers.
+The following steps build and deploy the core network components and the RAN components:

 Note

-The following steps can also be invoked with:
+The following steps can also be executed via:

 make sionna-rk